mirage/mirage-www/tmpl/blog/mirage-entropy.md

 silently malfunction, and its design is hidden in the hardware, which raises concerns about potential intentional biases in the output -- a scheme not [unheard of][dual-ec-drgb].
 But as entropy is additive, its output can never reduce whichever unpredictability the system already has.
-We therefore repeatedly sample this on-die RNG, if available, and inject its outputs into our RNG.
+Therefore, if available, we continuously sample this on-die RNG, and inject its outputs into our PRNG.

-Combination of event timings and built-in RNG does have certain unpredictability in the long run, especially if our unikernel is running on a multi-tenant host and competing for CPU with other instances.
+Combination of event timings and a built-in RNG does have good unpredictability in the long run, especially if our unikernel is running on a multi-tenant host and competing for CPU with other instances.
 But the entropy in each individual event is still relatively low: we can assume that a determined attacker can